 It shouldn’t be a surprise that having open flames in your home will raise your premiums: no matter how modern your fireplace or stove is, the sparks increase the chance your insurance provider will have to pay a claim, especially if you live with small children or pets.
-Price changes depend on the insurance company, the type of fireplace or stove, and whether or not it’s the home’s main heating supply, but can add $100 or so to your annual premium.
+Price changes depending on the insurance company, the type of fireplace or stove, and whether or not it’s the home’s main heating supply, but can add $100 or so to your annual premium.

 Many insurers will require your stove or fireplace to pass a Wood Energy Technology Transfer (WETT) inspection before they’ll cover your home.
 An inspector checks if the stove was correctly installed, whether it meets building codes, and whether it’s safe to use.
 It’s especially important to get an inspection if you’re insuring a cottage or vacation home where the owners did a DIY installation job one weekend, and may not have dotted every ‘i’ and crossed every ‘t’.

 Insurers may also require annual fireplace inspections.
 Common safety issues are buildups of soot or creosote, not having a glass or mesh screen to prevent sparks from lighting the carpet on fire, not having a chimney cap to prevent animals from tumbling down, and not having a carbon monoxide or smoke detector.